lilianricaud/patterns/permaculture/dave_jacke_ecological_design_process.md

 As my currently favourite design writer, Christopher Alexander, has put it, the intellect is too crude of a net to catch the whole.

+use whole body-mind as a way of finding inconsistencies or conflicts

 ## Goals articulation

 Design your forest garden in the context of clear self-understanding concerning what you seek to create…